duidae/Translation/README.md

 # Translation
 Translation project

-The improvement of the mind - Issac Watts
+The improvement of the mind - Isaac Watts